Current Accreditation Efforts

 UCI underwent a three-stage, multi-year, self-study process beginning in Fall 2009 which engaged the campus in institution-wide reflection on capacity and educational effectiveness.

-The second stage in reaffirmation of accreditation is to prepare a Capacity and Preparatory Review (CPR).
-The CPR evaluation focuses on the programs, policies, and infrastructure that prepares the campus for the last step of the reaffirmation process.
-The final Capacity and Preparatory Review from April 2011 can be viewed here.
+Following WSCUC’s acceptance of our Institutional Proposal, the second step in the reaccreditation process was the Capacity and Preparatory Review (CPR).
+The CPR evaluation focuses on the programs, policies, and infrastructure that prepares the campus for the last step in the process.
+Capacity and Preparatory Review Final Report from April 2011.

 University of California, Irvine